Pulitzer Prize for Drama: Multiple wins and nominations

 The following individuals received two or more Pulitzer Prizes for Drama:

 The following individuals received two or more nominations:

 Lynn Nottage is the only female playwright to win the prize twice.
 She and August Wilson are the only playwrights of color to accomplish this feat.

 Jon Robin Baitz, Gina Gionfriddo, John Guare, A.R.
-Gurney, Richard Greenberg, Tina Howe, Branden Jacobs-Jenkins, Stephen Karam, Sarah Ruhl and Jeanine Tesori have each been named finalists twice without winning.
+Gurney, Richard Greenberg, Tina Howe, Stephen Karam, Sarah Ruhl and Jeanine Tesori have each been named finalists twice without winning.
 David Henry Hwang is the only person to have been named a finalist thrice without winning.
-Lin-Manuel Miranda and Jeanine Tesori are the only people to be named as a finalist twice for writing and composing a musical, with Miranda winning in 2016.
+Lin-Manuel Miranda and Jeanine Tesori are the only people to be named as a finalist twice for writing/composing a musical, with Miranda winning in 2016.